Arts District, Los Angeles: 1970s

+1970s-1980s

 The Atomic Cafe on 1st Street at Alameda was an artist and musician haunt in the late 1970s and early 1980s.
 Los Angeles Contemporary Exhibitions (LACE) created exhibitions at its gallery space, located in the late 70s on Broadway St before moving to Industrial Street in the 1980s.
 Several commercial art galleries, including Oranges and Sardines, Kirk DeGoyer Gallery, the Downtown Gallery, Vanguard Gallery, Exile, and Galleria by the Water opened in the late seventies, only to close in the early eighties.
 The Rico Gallery opened in 1988 closed in 1991, Julie Rico Gallery lived on in Santa Monica, CA. Cirrus Editions, the first gallery to open downtown, remains open.

 Around 1980, Jon Peterson and Stephen Seemayer opened "DTLA," a club that had exactly one show before it closed, adjacent the Atomic Cafe.
 High Performance magazine used DTLA as its performance space until its one-year lease was up.
 In that year, Paul McCarthy performed Monkey Man during the Public Spirit Performance Festival, Part 1.
 The name DTLA was later adopted by the neighboring coffee house where Beck got his start.

 In 1981, the City of Los Angeles passed its "Artist in Residence" or "AIR" ordinance, which allowed residential use of formerly industrial and commercially zoned buildings; artists had long used such spaces as living quarters illegally, and the AIR law sought to bring this practice into legality and regulation.
 Art galleries, cafes, and performance venues opened as the live/work population grew.

+In 1982, the Brewery Art Colony opened in the Arts District in what was a former brewery building.
+It was described by the Los Angeles Times in 1999 as “world’s largest art complex."

 During the '80s, Bedlam, created by artist Jim Fittipaldi, on 6th Street (and later, briefly, in the former premises of Al's bar) was a salon with drawing workshops, art installations, theater, live music, and a speakeasy.
 Dangerous Curve, on an unsafe curve of 4th Place between Mateo and Molino, put on exhibitions of artists whose work was often difficult to categorize.
 The Spanish Kitchen, a warehouse space on Third near Traction, was home to series of happenings, events, raves, installations, and blowout parties.
 It now houses the 3rd Steakhouse and Lounge, an eatery that hosts community events and exhibitions of works by local artists.
 Cocola (later known as the 410 Boyd St. Bar and Grill), the legendary artists' bar just west of the Arts District, lives on as Escondite.

 In 1985, Fritz Frauchiger curated "Off the Street," a "one-time art exhibition" sponsored by the Cultural Affairs Department in the Old City Print Shop, which featured paintings, sculptures, photographs, and installations by 48 Los Angeles artists, most of whom lived downtown.